-The old Protestant Georgetown cemetery in Penang is a fascinating place to wander around and if you like old colonial graveyards like I do, then you will really like this one!
+The old Protestant Georgetown cemetery in Penang is a fascinating place to wander around and if you like old colonial graveyards as I do, then you will really like this one!

 This was the first cemetery in Penang Island, which was then named the Prince of Wales Island by the British and contains the final resting place for many of the founders of the first major settlement on the island.